agalue/onmsctl/README.md

 * Manage provisioning requisitions (replacing `provision.pl`)
 * Manage SNMP configuration (replacing `provision.pl`)

-The reason for implemenging a CLI in `Go` is that the generated binaries are self contained, and for the first time, Windows users will be able to control OpenNMS from the command line.
-For example, `provision.pl` or `send-events.pl` rely on having Perl installed with some additional dependencies, which can be complicated on environment where this is either hard or impossible to have.
+The reason for implementing a CLI in `Go` is that the generated binaries are self-contained, and for the first time, Windows users will be able to control OpenNMS from the command line.
+For example, `provision.pl` or `send-events.pl` rely on having Perl installed with some additional dependencies, which can be complicated on the environment where this is either hard or impossible to have.

 ## Compilation